 The ingredients in the COVID-19 vaccines authorized for use in the U.S. are publicly available.
 Yet a false claim that the vaccines contain microchips is receiving renewed attention through a spate of videos of people claiming that magnets stick to their arms after vaccination.
 Experts say none of the ingredients would cause this supposed effect.

-Both the Pfizer/BioNTech and Moderna vaccines contain messenger RNA, or mRNA; a variety of fatty molecules, or lipids, to protect the mRNA;
+Both the Pfizer/BioNTech and Moderna vaccines contain messenger RNA, or mRNA;

 A video circulating on social media falsely claims that vaccines for COVID-19 have a microchip that “tracks the location of the patient.”
 The chip, which is not currently in use, would be attached to the end of a plastic vial and provide information only about the vaccine dose.
 It cannot track people.